Video on development of 4-7 months

 I have emotions, too

-I like looking at people’s face and play with them
+I like looking at people’s face and playing with them

 Spend more time with me and observe me to learn about my temperament

-My attention span is still short; thus I will turn my head away when I am tired
+My attention span is still short; thus I will turn my head away or appeared agitated when I am tired

 When I have lost interests or tired, please let me take a break